Aliases for PTGDS Gene

 GeneCards Summary for PTGDS Gene

-PTGDS (Prostaglandin D2 Synthase 21kDa (Brain)) is a Protein Coding gene.
-Diseases associated with PTGDS include normal pressure hydrocephalus and egg allergy.
-Among its related pathways are Metabolism and Linoleic acid metabolism.
+PTGDS (Prostaglandin D2 Synthase) is a Protein Coding gene.
+Diseases associated with PTGDS include Egg Allergy and Normal Pressure Hydrocephalus.
+Among its related pathways are Metabolism and Eicosanoid Synthesis.
 GO annotations related to this gene include transporter activity and retinoid binding.
 An important paralog of this gene is LCN15.

 UniProtKB/Swiss-Prot for PTGDS Gene